NuriaLiano/skilly/README.md

 ## TODOs

-TODO: generate .gitingore for ignore .config.json
+- [x] generate .gitingore for ignore .config.json
-TODO: add to README how add gitPushMirror.sh to $PATH on Windows and Linux
+- [ ] add to README how add gitPushMirror.sh to $PATH on Windows and Linux
-TODO: gitPushBot: script that checks for changes in the repo every X minutes and execute gitPushMirror.sh automatically.
+- [ ] gitPushBot: script that checks for changes in the repo every X minutes and execute gitPushMirror.sh automatically.

 ## License